csmithk/ataGatewayDeploy/README.md

 ATA Gateway servers must be enabled for PowerShell remoting (see Enable-PSRemoting) The script will prompt for credentials.
 These credentials require read, write and execute privileges on the gateway servers (usually a DADM).

 The script's $userName and $userPwd are the local account created on the ATA Server that is a member of Microsoft Advanced Threat Analytics Administrator group.
-Ensure that this low privileged account is used and consider changing the password afterward, as the script transmits this in the clear to the servers.
+Ensure that this low privileged account is used and consider changing the password afterward.

 The script will launch a job for each server: